harsh-s15/Surveying-Facial-Recognition-Models-for-Diverse-Indian-Demographics/README.md

 # Facial Recognition Models for Diverse Indian Demographics

-This repository contains the datasets, model codes, and test scripts for the facial recognition study titled "Surveying Facial Recognition Models for Diverse Indian Demographics: A Comparative Analysis on LFW and Custom Dataset".
+This repository contains the datasets, model codes, and test scripts for the facial recognition study titled **"Surveying Facial Recognition Models for Diverse Indian Demographics: A Comparative Analysis on LFW and Custom Dataset"**.
 This research evaluates various facial recognition models using two datasets: the Labeled Faces in the Wild (LFW) and the custom IITJ Faces of Academia Dataset (JFAD).

 ## Repository Contents